 The State of South Carolina has established three dimensions of giftedness as criteria for placement in the academically gifted program.
 In order to qualify for placement in gifted and talented programs, students must meet the eligibility criteria in two of the three dimensions.

 Parents, with students who have demonstrated ability or potential for academic excellence, may refer their child(ren) for screening by completing a referral form that is available at local school offices or by clicking the link below.
 Administrators and teachers may also refer students.
-Referral forms are due annually on dates listed in the GT brochure (linked below) and in the CSD Event Calendar.
+Referral forms are due annually on dates listed in the GT brochure and sent annually to parents and students in grades 2-7.

 Screening will begin in the fall and continue throughout the school year.
 Students who participate in screening and are eligible for gifted and talented services will be placed the following school year.